 Before performing recommended maintenance, be sure the main power switch to unit is turned off and lock-out tag is installed.
-There may be more than one disconnect switch.

-Failure to follow this warning could result in personal injury, death and/or property damage.
+Failure to follow this hazard warning could result in personal injury, death and/or property damage.

 - 1. Do not turn off the electrical power to unit without first turning off the gas supply. - 2.
 Before attempting to start the gas heating section, familiarize yourself with all the procedures that must be followed.